 2022 Maltina-Teacher-Of-Year Award contest begins

+The search for this year’s Maltina Teacher of the Year among secondary school teachers nationwide has begun.

-Nigerian Breweries Plc, on Thursday, in Lagos, announced the commencement of submission of entries for this year’s edition of the Maltina-Teacher-of-the-Year award.
+The Nigerian Breweries Plc announced the commencement of submission of entries for the best teacher award at a news conference in Lagos on Thursday, May 26.

-The annual award with this year’s edition, the eighth series, is to identify just like the previous editions, the best and most exemplary teachers in both the public and private secondary schools nationwide for lavish reward and celebration.
+The annual award, with this year’s being the eighth edition, is to identify the best and most exemplary teacher in both the public and private secondary schools nationwide for reward and celebration.

-The Company Secretary/Legal Director, Nigerian Breweries Plc, the organiser and sponsor of the competition, Mr Uaboi Agbebaku, announced the kick-off at a news conference, saying the eight-year-old initiative has yielded a tremendous impact on teachers and the teaching profession as well as Nigeria’s education sector generally.
+The company secretary legal director, Nigerian Breweries Plc, Mr Uaboi Agbebaku, who announced the kick-off, said the initiative had yielded tremendous impact on teachers and the teaching profession as well as the Nigeria’s education sector generally .

-According to him, Nigerian Breweries came up with the Maltina Teacher-of-the-Year-award on the platform of its social arm, Felix Ohiwerei Education Trust Fund, and the entries are voluntary and free of charge to participating teachers.
+According to him, Nigerian Breweries came up with the Maltina Teacher of the Year Award on the platform of its social arm, known as Felix Ohiwerei Education Trust Fund, adding that the registration is voluntary and free of charge to participants.

-Mr Agbebaku explained that a total of N6.5m awaited the overall winner of the competition just as it applies to previous winners and a plaque and certificate.
+Mr Agbebaku explained that a total of N6.5m awaits the overall winner of the competition just as it applied to previous winners, together with a plaque as well as a certificate.

-He explained that while the grand winner would go home with N1 million as a national champion and another N500, 000 as a state champion on the day of the award ceremony in October where he or she would be unveiled, the person would also be paid N1 million yearly for the next five years provided he or she remains a teacher.
+He said while the grand winner would go home with a sum of N1 million as a national champion and another N500,000 as a state champion on the day of the award ceremony in October where he or she would be unveiled, the person would also be paid N1 million yearly for the next five years provided he or she remains a teacher.

-The person, who must be certified by the Teachers Registration Council of Nigeria (TRCN), he added, would also be entitled to an all-expenses-paid short training course overseas and his or her school would equally get a block of six classrooms or another project of priority for producing him or her.

-Mr Agbebaku also noted that while the first and second runners-up would receive N1 million and N750,000 respectively, plus another N500,000 as champion from their respective states, the other state champion would go home with N500,000 each, bringing the total cash prize of the award to several million.

 IN CASE YOU MISSED THESE FROM NIGERIAN TRIBUNE